Shady7557/CoDUO-FoV-Changer/README.md

+# The ONLY Official Download Links can be found under [Releases.](https://github.com/Shady7557/CoDUO-FoV-Changer/releases/latest)
+# Concerning Windows Defender and similar:
+It is beyond common that unsigned applications, such as this one, will be flagged by Windows Smartscreen and/or Windows Defender.
+It ranges from warning you that the file unsigned to showing a false positive.
+It is entirely up to you whether or not you trust running the prebuilt executable.
+You are always free to download the source code, review it, and build it yourself.
+**Any such warnings are normal and expected, and you may need to permit the application to run**.
 # WARNING: Concerning the RA (Rebel Alliance) server, please read if you play Call of Duty: United Offensive's multiplayer.

 There are other *(secure!)* servers than RA to play on.
 They are not all compromised, and the game itself is ultimately alive and safe to play.